MithrilJS/mithril.js/docs/mithril.component.md

 -	**Component component**

 	A component is supposed to be an Object with two keys: `controller` and `view`.
 Each of these should point to a Javascript function.
-If a contoller is not specified, Mithril will automatically create an empty controller function.
+If a controller is not specified, Mithril will automatically create an empty controller function.

 -	**Object attributes**